NCAS-CMS/canari/run-instructions.md

 # Running a member of the CANARI Large Ensemble.

 Thank you for running a member of the CANARI Large Ensemble!
-Follow these steps:
+Please follow these steps:

 ## 1. Prerequisites
 These things need to be sorted out before you can start your run: